Nackloose/Perturbarium/specifications/README.md

 - Implementation considerations
 - Testing and validation requirements
 - References to related work
+- Connection to the theoretical foundations in Axia

 > *"A good specification is like a good map — it doesn't just show you where to go, it helps you understand the terrain and choose the best path."*

+## 🏗️ Role in the Perturbarium

+Specifications serve as the architectural layer within the Perturbarium container.
+They translate the theoretical perturbations from Axia and the experimental concepts from Inkspill into structured, implementable designs.
+They provide the blueprints that guide the transformation of abstract ideas into concrete systems, ensuring that the perturbations are not just creative chaos but purposeful, well-defined structures that can be built upon and extended.

+> *"A specification is where an idea stops being a dream and starts becoming a plan."*